 - Pass the mixture through a fine-mesh strainer.
 Use a spoon or a spatula to press the pulp and get the maximum liquid out of it.
 Discard the pulp.

-- Stir in 3 tablespoon freshly squeezed lime juice, 1 teaspoon black salt, and the remaining 2 cups of water with the cucumber juice.
+- Stir in lime juice, black salt, and the remaining 2 cups of water.

 - Add one or two thin slices of cucumber and 3-4 ice cubes to each glass.
 Pour the drink into the glasses.
 Garnish the cucumber cooler with a few lime rings and mint leaves.
 Serve immediately.